MyPortugalHoliday.com

 The best independent guide to Portugal

-November can be a grey, and dreary month, however a trip to Portugal can provide an exciting holiday and an invigorating dose of winter sun
+November can be a grey and dreary month, however a trip to Portugal can provide an exciting holiday with an invigorating dose of winter sun.

 Visiting Portugal in November does need a bit of planning and some flexibility - as there can be poor weather - but the many positives easily outweigh the unpredictable weather.
-One of the best points, is that November is the cheapest month to visit Portugal, and the time of year to bag a bargain flight and a heavily discounted luxury hotel.
+One of the best aspects is that November is the cheapest month to visit Portugal, and this is the time of year to bag a bargain flight or a heavily discounted luxury hotel.

 Portugal in November

-One of the unique sights in November are the massive waves of Nazaré the coastline.
-These colossal waves attract daredevil surfers, who surf the 30-meter-high waves, while the town of Nazaré is buzzing with the many spectators who come to watch.
+One of the unique sights in November are the massive waves of Nazaré's coastline.
+These colossal waves attract daredevil surfers, who surf the 30-meter-high waves, while the town is buzzing with the many spectators who come to watch.

 This article will provide a guide to Portugal in November and help you get the most from your holiday.